Nellaiappan01/nellaitheanalyst.github.io/README.txt

 Fe for psandrclse 3.0 license (html5up.net/lice
-A dark, ick, n,i, jectcd snutround an extremely dynam ldinpage (scroll tt mo!).nspired by Big Picturanother design of mine wia similarish feel/flow, only this time I took it waaaaaay further and actuallmade it multipuse (rsus coppi out and making a one pager like I
+A dark, ick, n,i, jectcdutround an extremely dynam ldinpage (scroll tt mo!).nspired by Big Picturanother design of mine wia similarish feel/flow, only this time I took it waaaaaay further and actuallmade it multipuse (rsus coppi out and making a one pager like I